Fabio Macellari

-Fabio Macellari (born 23 August 1974 in Sesto San Giovanni) is an Italian footballer who currently plays as a defender for Bobbiese in Prima Categoria.
+Fabio Macellari (born 23 August 1974 in Sesto San Giovanni) is an Italian former footballer who played as a defender for Bobbiese in Prima Categoria.

 Football career

 Macellari started his career at Pro Sesto (Serie C1).
 He then signed by U.S. Lecce, at that time in Serie B. He followed the team to Serie C1 in summer 1995, but won the promotion to Serie A within the following two season.

 In the 1997–98 season, he failed to taste the Serie A football, because he was transferred to Cagliari Calcio.
 But he finally tasted top division football in summer 1998.